Time needed: 30 minutes.

 Before proceeding to the next step, you’ll want to FLUSH the water filter to prepare it for filtering.
 Hold the water filter over a sink or large bucket, so that the side marked “OUT” on the Filter Head is facing into the sink/bucket.
 Next, turn on your water supply (if nothing comes out, you may need to twist the green lever on the Grey Ball-Valve to the “OPEN” position).

-You should see a bunch of BLACK stuff come out of the filter.
-This is completely normal and means that the charcoal that filters the contaminants from your water is being activated.
+You MIGHT see a bunch of BLACK stuff come out of the filter.
+This is completely normal.
 Make sure to flush the filter with at least 5 gallons of water (or until the water runs clear) prior to use.

 Finally, turn off your water supply or turn the green switch on the Grey Ball-Valve to the “OFF” position again.